johnrm174/model-railway-signalling/PUBLIC_API.md

 internet unless you are also using a SSL connection.
 <pre>
-configure_networking - Configures the local client and opens a connection to the MQTT broker Mandatory Parameters:
+configure_networking - Configures the local client and opens a connection to the MQTT broker
+                   Returns whether the connection was successful (or timed out) NOTE THAT THE 'CONFIGURE_NETWORKING' FUNCTION IS NOW DEPRECATED Use the 'configure_mqtt_client' and 'mqtt_broker_connect' functions instead Mandatory Parameters:
       broker_host:str - The name/IP address of the MQTT broker host to be used network_identifier:str - The name to use for this signalling network (any string)